 Spend a Day in Brooklyn

 Heading over to Brooklyn is one of my favorite things to do in New York City.
 You can walk across the Brooklyn Bridge, check out DUMBO, visit the Brooklyn Public Library, The Botanical Gardens, and find some awesome places to eat!
-For more information check out our post on A Perfect Day in Brooklyn.
+Brooklyn is less crowded than Manhattan with just as much character and charm.

 Walk Through Grand Central Terminal